Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Energy loss framework

 \subsection{Geometry}

-For large systems it is standard to use the Glauber model to model the collision geometry, with Wood-Saxon distributions for the nucleon density inside the heavy-ions \cite{Miller:2007ri}.
+For large systems it is standard to use the Glauber model for the collision geometry, with Wood-Saxon distributions for the nucleon density inside the heavy ions \cite{Miller:2007ri}.
 For $\mathrm{p} + \mathrm{A}$ collisions the Glauber model cannot be applied in its most simple form, since subnucleonic features of the proton are expected to be important \cite{Schenke:2020mbo}.
 Additionally, the subsequent evolution of the medium can be treated in a more sophisticated way than simply assuming a Bjorken expansion of the initial Glauber model geometry as was done, e.g., in \cite{Wicks:2008zz}.
-In this work, we will use collision profiles generated according to \cite{Schenke:2020mbo}.
+In this work we will use collision profiles generated with \cite{Schenke:2020mbo}, and sourced from \cite{shen_private_communication}.
 In these calculations, initial conditions are given by the IP-Glasma model \cite{Schenke:2012hg, Schenke:2012wb}, which are then evolved with the \texttt{MUSIC} \cite{Schenke:2010rr,Schenke:2011bn, Schenke:2010nt} viscous relativistic (2+1)D hydrodynamics code, followed by UrQMD microscopic hadronic transport \cite{Bass:1998ca, Bleicher:1999xi}.
 In this first comparison, we wish to make as few changes as possible from the original WHDG model and so we will use the initial temperature profile $T(\tau = \tau_0 = 0.4~\mathrm{fm})$ for our collision geometry, where $\tau_0$ is the turn-on time for hydrodynamics.
+This means that we are effectively using the IP-Glasma model \cite{Schenke:2012hg, Schenke:2012wb} as the initial condition coupled with Bjorken expansion time dependence for all presented phenomenological results (unless otherwise stated.)
 This method for generating the initial conditions also allows for fluctuating initial conditions, which will be useful for future calculations of azimuthal momentum anisotropy of hard partons $v_n$.

+In addition, future work investigating the use of the complete and realistic time-dependent collision profiles from \cite{Schenke:2020mbo, shen_private_communication} will be of interest.

 The QGP is treated as an ultrarelativistic mixture of a Fermi and Bose gas, following \cite{Wicks:2005gt, Horowitz:2010dm}.
-This results in expressions for various thermodynamics quantities \cite{Horowitz:2010dm}
+This results in standard expressions, for various thermodynamics quantities \cite{Horowitz:2010dm}